Nara-Network/nara-stable-ovault/DEPLOYMENT_SCRIPTS_README.md

 ## ❓ FAQ

 **Q: Which script should I use for mainnet?**
-A: Use the phased approach: `USDeOVault.example.ts` then `StakedUSDe.example.ts`
+A: Use the phased approach: `USDe.example.ts` then `StakedUSDe.example.ts`

 **Q: Can I deploy on other networks?**
 A: Yes!
 All scripts work on any EVM network.
 Just configure `hardhat.config.ts`